cvc5/ethos/user_manual.md

 > Variables are internally treated the same as constants by the ALF checker, but are provided as a separate category, e.g. for user signatures that wish to distinguish universally quantified variables from free constants.

+> Symbols cannot be overloaded in the ALF checker.

 ### Basic Declarations

 ```